www.theedgereview.com – app/digital magazine available here (subscription required)

 “Here it s a survival mechanism,” Williams emphasised.

 Timor-Leste was among the worst-ranked countries in the 2014 Global Hunger Index, a survey of nutrition standards in 76 counties published by the International Food Policy Research Institute (IFPRI).
-The Dili government disputed the findings, but researchers elsewhere say that inadequate diet remains a matter of importance in Timor-Leste.
+The Dili government disputed the findings, but researchers elsewhere say that many Timorese do not eat well enough.

 “Perhaps one of Timor-Leste’s most serious socioeconomic concerns is malnutrition,” said the London-based Overseas Development Institute (ODI) in After the Buffaloes Clash, a recent report on Timor-Leste.